 - In the EU, Luke Skywalker eventually gets good enough that some of his attacks land a split-second before the opponent sees him use it.

-- Subverted by Fighter In The Wind, a Japanese movie about a real life Korean man who became a Karate master.
+- Subverted by Fighter in the Wind, a movie about Mas Oyama, a real life karate master.
 Before having a duel with his rival they have a vision of the katana wielding rival being stopped before he can unsheath his sword and then losing.
 When they do fight, however, the rival is able to draw his katana and lay it flat on his opponent's head, showing that he could have easily won.
 Then they fight for real.

 - There are some suggestions that the movie Next may be one of these, given that half the movie turns out to be the main character's precognitive vision and the bad guys have been specifically ordered to stop him before he hooks up with his Power-Up/Love Interest.

-- David Eddings' Belgariad and the follow-up series The Malloreon involves a conflict between two prophecies, which are personified and able to communicate with the protagonist and the villain respectively.
+- The Belgariad and the follow-up series The Malloreon involves a conflict between two prophecies, which are personified and able to communicate with the protagonist and the villain respectively.

-- Eddings appears to be rather fond of this trope.
-Another David Eddings book, The Redemption of Althalus, actively pitted two groups with the ability to change the past and future against each other, with the major edge of the protagonists being a creative boy who tends to have completely unorthodox applications of the capability.
+- The Redemption of Althalus actively pitted two groups with the ability to change the past and future against each other, with the major edge of the protagonists being a creative boy who tends to have completely unorthodox applications of the capability.